San Diego Deportation Defense Attorney

 Undocumented immigrants are always targeted by ICE and are at high risk of deportation.
 However, some undocumented persons can avoid deportation if they are able to present a type of relief recognized by the court.
 Our experienced attorney can help by reviewing your case and look for the best legal strategies that can stop your deportation or reverse a prior removal order.

-What Are Deportation Hearings?
+What Happens During Deportation Hearings?

 The deportation hearing begins after you are either arrested and taken to court or if not in custody when the Department of Homeland Security sends you a Notice to Appear (NTA) before an immigration judge for removal proceedings.
 The NTA includes a list of factual and legal reasons as to why you are being removed from the United States.
 You must go to court at the time and place shown on the NTA, otherwise the judge will rule against you and order you deported.